telekom-security/smbwatch/README.md

 # smbwatch

-recursively retries all filenames from an smbshare and persists to a sqlite db.
+recursively retrieves all files and folders from an smbshare and persists to a sqlite db. it is also possible to retrieve the list of servers from LDAP.

+Features:

+* Query list of all servers from LDAP with `-ldap*`
+* or enumerate a single share with `-server`
+* Concurrency for fast retrieval, max. one connection per server
+* Scans can be resumed
+* All shares, folders and files are persisted to sqlite
+* Exclude specific shares by name

 ## Installation and Usage